 In fact, the total population of the Faroe Islands is only about 50,000.

 The speak Faroese (which is close to Icelandic, meaning good luck pronouncing some of the place names) and have their own government.
 They even issue their own passports.

 And, as the locals would probably tell you, there's absolutely no chance of confusing the Faroe Islands with Denmark – or any other Scandinavian country, for that matter.
 It truly is a place that stands out all on its own.

-Not that I don't *try* to compare it to other places I've been, of course.
-On my first day on the island of Vagar, I exclaim on Snapchat that the Faroes are “like Iceland on crack.”
+Not that I didn't *try* to compare it to other places I've been, of course.
+On my first day on the island of Vagar, I exclaimed on Snapchat that the Faroes are “like Iceland on crack.”
 You have the steep green mountains and craggy coastlines that resemble parts of Iceland – except that's pretty much ALL you have in the Faroe Islands.

 Breathtaking view after breathtaking view.